FAQs – Camp Experience

 How large is the camp?
 How big are groups?

-Camp Shelanu has 90-120 campers per week.
+Camp Shelanu has 120-150 campers per week except during Last Blast, which is much smaller.
 Traditional Campers are divided into co-ed groups by grade level: rising kindergarten and first grade together, rising 2nd-3rd together, rising 4th-5th together, and rising 6th-8th together (Camp Sabra).
 Specialty Groups are the grade ranges specified for that camp.
 Groups are generally 10-18 campers with 2 or more staff.

 My child is not Jewish.
 Will he/she be comfortable?